 - Issued by:

-Guidance Issuing OfficeOffice of Counterterrorism and Emerging Threats
+Guidance Issuing OfficeOffice of the Commissioner, Office of the Chief Scientist, Office of Counterterrorism and Emerging Threats

 Guidance for Industry and Other Stakeholders

 January 2017 1

 5. Waivers or Limitations of Compliance With Other Requirements

 This guidance explains FDA's general recommendations and procedures applicable to the authorization of the emergency use of certain medical products under sections 564, 564A, and 564B of the Federal Food, Drug, and Cosmetic Act 2 as amended or added by the Pandemic and All-Hazards Preparedness Reauthorization Act of 2013 (PAHPRA).3 The provisions in PAHPRA, described in section II of this guidance, include key legal authorities to sustain and strengthen national preparedness for public health, military, and domestic emergencies involving chemical, biological, radiological, and nuclear (CBRN) agents, including emerging infectious disease threats such as pandemic influenza.
 PAHPRA clarifies and enhances FDA’s authority to support emergency preparedness and response and foster the development and availability of medical products for use in these emergencies.
 These medical products, also referred to as “medical countermeasures” or “MCMs,” include drugs4 (e.g., antivirals and antidotes), biological products (e.g., vaccines, blood products, and biological therapeutics), and devices (e.g., in vitro diagnostics and personal protective equipment).
 This guidance finalizes the draft guidance, Emergency Use Authorization of Medical Products and Related Authorities (April 2016) and replaces the following two guidance documents, Emergency Use Authorization of Medical Products (July 2007) and Emergency Use Authorization Questions and Answers (April 2009).